Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 And don't tell me it's just the fat cats because Democrats have more fat cat contributors than Republicans do.

-The $5 givers, the $25 donors, all the way up to the thousand, $2,000 donors, whatever the max is now.
+The $5 givers, the $25 donors, all the way up to the $1,000, $2,000 donors, whatever the max is now.

-Um, and it simply isn't the case.
+And it simply isn't the case.

 18% approval for Cheney.

-That's that is such a crock.
+That is such crock.

-But I want you to hear how our old buddy at CNN, Bill Schneider dealt with the sampling in this poll.
+But I want you to hear how our old buddy at CNN, Bill Schneider, dealt with the sampling in this poll.

 Wolf Blitzer said to him, whenever there are bad poll numbers for Democrats or Republicans, they always come out and say the poll wasn't good.